Poofy1/ME621/README.md

 ME621 is a comprehensive program designed to feed you hand picked e621.net content automatically.
 Using machine learning, it learns your tastes and delivers a personalized feed of images directly to your Telegram.

 This is a WIP project, you will encounter unfinished features and issues.
-Currently model accuracy is low but technique will be added to improve the accuracy.
+Currently model accuracy is low but techniques will be added to improve accuracy.

 ## Features: